 As previously identified, 55 Portland Street and the existing buildings within the SRF area are not identified as heritage assets.
-Therefore any effects arising from the proposed development on built heritage will be indirect in nature; having potential to affect the significance of the identified assets through change within their setting.
+As a result, any effects arising from the proposed development on built heritage will be indirect with the potential to affect the significance of the identified assets through change within their setting.